Hailey Goldberg (UGA ’20) – summer 2018

-- Tynan worked on a pilot project measuring nitrification rates from waters in Artesian Slough (in collaboration with the Casciotti lab and the San José-Santa Clara Regional Wastewater Facility), which he presented at the AGU Fall Meeting in 2014.
-He spent many hours in front of machines measuring nutrients and isotopes and then learned the wonders of qPCR, and is now applying both techniques to a thesis project studying the Sacramento River.
+Tynan worked on a pilot project measuring nitrification rates from waters in Artesian Slough (in collaboration with the Casciotti lab and the San José-Santa Clara Regional Wastewater Facility), which he presented at the AGU Fall Meeting in 2014.
+He spent many hours in front of machines measuring nutrients and isotopes and then learned the wonders of qPCR, and completed a thesis project studying ammonia oxidizers the Sacramento River.
 Tynan is now pursuing a MS in Stanford’s Biomedical Informatics program.

 Aubriana Menendez (Stanford ’17) – summer 2014

-- Aubriana worked on a pilot project sequencing amoA genes from Artesian Slough water (in collaboration with the San José-Santa Clara Regional Wastewater Facility), and produced gels with some of the finest bands ever seen in the Francis lab.
-You may also have seen her as a Stanford Dollie.
+Aubriana worked on a pilot project sequencing amoA genes from Artesian Slough water (in collaboration with the San José-Santa Clara Regional Wastewater Facility), and produced gels with some of the finest bands ever seen in the Francis lab.
+You may have seen her as a Stanford Dollie.

 Kade Pettie (Amherst College ’15) – summer 2013, 2014

-- Kade analyzed ammonia-oxidizing communities in samples from the Chukchi Sea (in collaboration with the Arrigo lab) and is a co-author on an article in press at Aquatic Microbial Ecology.
+Kade analyzed ammonia-oxidizing communities in samples from the Chukchi Sea (in collaboration with the Arrigo lab) and is a co-author on an article published in Aquatic Microbial Ecology.
 He could pipette like a pro and excelled at troubleshooting qPCR issues.
 Kade is currently a PhD student in Biology at Stanford.

 Kofi Christie (Morehouse College ’14) – summer 2013

-- Kofi was a SURGE scholar and did a pilot project using stable isotope incubations to measure nitrification rates in creeks at the Baylands Nature Preserve (Palo Alto, CA).
+Kofi was a SURGE scholar and did a pilot project using stable isotope incubations to measure nitrification rates in creeks at the Baylands Nature Preserve (Palo Alto, CA).
 He is currently a PhD student in the Environmental Engineering program at Vanderbilt.
 His bowties are missed.
 (Image courtesy of the Stanford SURGE program)

 Yari Greaney (Stanford ’15) – fall 2012 to spring 2013

-- Yari was a DNA extracting pro, and helped process many sediment samples from San Francisco Bay.
-She completed a BA and Master’s degree in Earth Systems at Stanford and is now a researcher at Water2017.
+Yari was a DNA extracting pro, and helped process many sediment samples from San Francisco Bay.
+She completed a BS and MS in Earth Systems at Stanford and is now a researcher at Water2017.
 (Photo courtesy of Stanford Splash!)